Weatherbury Farm Grain Tracker

 The grain for the Frederick Flours travels just 4 miles from field to mill — a short (& pretty) supply chain.

 Weatherbury’s Organic Pastry Flour in the field!

-In just three months, the wheat has grown from a tiny shoot to a plant, and is almost ready for harvest.
+In just three months, the wheat has grown from a tiny shoot to a plant, with the grain heads forming.

 Harvesting Frederick Soft White Winter Wheat.

 The threshed grains are retained in the body of the combine.
 The straw is deposited from the rear of the combine back unto the field.
-We either bale the straw (seen to the left of the combine) to use for animal bedding or leave it in the field, where it will increase the organic matter of the soil.
+We either bale the straw (seen to the left, behind the combine) to use for animal bedding or leave it in the field, where it will increase the organic matter of the soil.